 Our History

 In 1946, Irving founded the Irving Harris Foundation as a way to give back to his community.
 His first grants helped youth pursue their education by providing reading and language materials, primarily at the high school level.
 He then shifted his support to the middle-school level because he believed he could make a greater impact with younger students.
 As research in child development and brain science emerged, Irving developed relationships with professionals in the field and became convinced that the greatest and most lasting impact could be made during the prenatal period and in the first few years of life.
-Irving was driven to help parents and communities become ready to nurture the growth and development of every child.
+Irving was driven to help families and communities become ready to nurture the growth and development of every child.

 Irving believed that the arts connect us in unique and compelling ways, enriching the human condition.
 He and his wife, Joan, worked together to create distinctive opportunities for creative expression in Chicago, New York and Aspen.